-If you are a disability retiree under age 55, you may be reemployed by the City, at the City's discretion, in a position that does not qualify for membership in the Federated Retirement System as long as you are not incapacitated for the duties of the new position.
-You will continue to receive your retirement allowance; however, your retirement allowance may be reduced if your combined income (disability pension plus outside job with the City) exceeds the current compensation earnable in the position from which you retired on disability.
-Refer to the section on Outside Earnings for more information.
+If you are a disability retiree under age 62, you may be reemployed by the City, at the City's discretion, in a position that does not qualify for membership in the Federated Retirement System as long as you are not incapacitated for the duties of the new position.
+You will continue to receive your retirement allowance, except that your combined income may not be in excess of the current compensation of the position from which you retired.